 Nikon D7200 Bird Photo Examples

-The 7200 is a fantastic camera and I would recommend it over any of the cheaper entry-level models in Nikon’s range.
+The 7200 is a fantastic starter DSLR and I would recommend it over any of the cheaper entry-level models in Nikon’s range.
 It isn’t the fastest shooter out there, nor does it have the top of the line autofocus system, but for its price you can’t go wrong.
-You can get excellent shots with this camera, you just might have to work a little harder than someone with a more expensive model.

 Cost: $996.95 on Amazon.